The Florida Department of Environmental Protection's (DEP) Florida Coastal Office (FCO)

 addressed in the management plan.

-The management plan is subsequently reviewed by an advisory committee.
+The management plan and the public comments are subsequently reviewed by an advisory committee.

 With this input, the plan is further amended and